 - Hold yourself accountable.
 There are many ways to do this.
 I remember when my dear friend and roommate Kerrie wanted to stop smoking cigarettes.
 Man, that girl was smoking a pack of Marlboro Reds a day!
 But she was ready, and we created a plan where she would wean herself off the Reds, change over to Marlboro Lights and then start to wean herself off of those.
 We tracked her cigarettes using the white board we hung in the living room.
 Every day that she succeeded in only smoking her budgeted amount, I gave her a star.
 She asked for my help, and what I gave her was accountability.
 And it worked!
 That was – zoinks! – 20 years ago.
 When I wanted to get healthy last year, I signed up to work with an online health coach who checked in with me and called me out when I was being lazy or felt like I “wasn’t getting anywhere.”
 Today, I hold myself accountable with an app called “Productive.”
 I am able to check my new habits off the list everyday and track how many days I skip (sometimes an ice cream calls me, what can I say?).
 I recommend signing up to work with a professional.
 Maybe this is a mental health therapist or a physical trainer.
 Whoever it is, they should be offering positive peer pressure to improve.
 You’re paying them to help you, so you might as well do it.

 - Keep it up.
 One foot in front of the next: That’s the only way to climb the mountain.
 If your goal is “lose five pounds,” it’s not happening tomorrow.
 You have to focus on the journey of it, the actual new habit that you are creating to reach your goal.
 If your goal is to “stop being so anxious,” you have to put energy into making calm, mindful decisions every day.
-The energy goes where you put it.
+You determine where your energy goes.
 You’re moving your energy in a way that will realize your goals if every day you do a little or a lot to make it happen.
 Consistency is key.
 It’s like tapas, one of the niyamas taught in the Yoga Sutras.
 Tapas is all about the fire that is stoked within the body and mind as you burn off your obstacles toward uniting with your highest self.
 But it’s like boiling water: You won’t get anywhere if you keeping turning the water on and off.
 That fire has to go for a little bit before the water boils.
 You’ve got to keep at it to see results.
 And if one day you lose your resolve, recommit to your goal and get back on that horse.